-PRDOH will make use of these specialized resources to administer the provision of clear and marketable titles to program Applicants.
-The already existing resources of the PRDOH will be reinforced with additional staff contracted by PRDOH.
-Internal staff of the PRDOH will be responsible for performing applicant interviews and field investigations, analysis of each case to determine the required tasks to provide a clear and marketable title, and the overall case management, ensuring that Applicants are always treated fairly and in accordance with federal, state, and local laws and regulations as applicable to each specific case.
+The PRDOH will make use of specialized resources to administer the provision of clear and marketable titles to program Applicants.
+The already existing resources of PRDOH will be reinforced with additional staff contracted by PRDOH.
+Internal PRDOH staff will be responsible for performing applicant interviews and field investigations, analysis of each case to determine the required tasks to provide a clear and marketable title, and the overall case management, ensuring that Applicants are always treated fairly and in accordance with federal, state, and local laws and regulations as applicable to each specific case.

-PRDOH staff for the Program will be located at the PRDOH's Regional Offices and the PRDOH's Headquarters.
-Each Regional Office will handle cases for properties located within their jurisdictions.
-PRDOH Regional Offices and their covered Municipalities are as follows.
+The PRDOH staff for the Program will be located at PRDOH Regional Offices and the PRDOH Headquarters.
+Each Regional Office will handle intake, eligibility determinations, and assess cases for properties located within their jurisdictions.
+PRDOH Regional Offices and their covered Municipalities are as follows: